 As always, feel free to shoot me an email at email@example.com if you have any questions or hit me up on Facebook!

 - Peel potatoes and cut into uniformly sized chunks.
 Place in a pot and cover with water.
-Add salt to taste, about 2 tablespoons.
+Salt the water about (2 tablespoons).
 Boil until cooked through and easily pierced with a fork, about 20 minutes.

-- Drain potatoes and return to pot.
-Mash with 1 tablespoon of cornstarch until smooth and gummy.
-If potatoes are still not doughy, beat in one egg.
+- Drain potatoes well and return to pot.
+Let any excess water evaporate.
+Mash with 1 tablespoon of cornstarch, egg and butter.

 - Flour your hands with cornstarch and flatten about 1/2 cup of mashed potatoes into a disk in the palm of your hand.
 Add a heaping tablespoon of picadillo to the center of the disk and bring the edges of the potato up and around the picadillo.
 Seal the edges and roll into a smooth ball.
 Repeat until all the potato has been used up, making sure to coat hands in cornstarch each time.